e-h-dev/trip-discoverer/README.md

 ### Deployment

-### Github Deployment
+### GitHub Deployment

 The website was stored using GitHub for storage of data and version control.
-To do this I did the following;
+To do this I did the following.

 After each addition, change or removal of code, in the terminal within your IDE (I used gitpod for this project) type:

 - git add .
-- git commit -m "meaningful commit message"
+- git commit -m "meaningful commit message”.
 - git push

 The files are now available to view within your github repository.